 Eric L. Motley, Ph.D., is the Deputy Director of the National Gallery of Art in Washington, DC.
 He previously served as an Executive Vice President and Corporate Secretary at the Aspen Institute, responsible for Institutional Advancement and governance.
 During his tenure at the Aspen Institute, he also served as Vice President and Managing Director of the Henry Crown Fellowship Program.
 In addition, he served as the Executive Director of the Aspen Institute-Rockefeller Foundation’s Commission to Reform the Federal Appointments Process, an independent, nonpartisan effort to evaluate the Federal government’s vetting and clearance procedures.

-Prior to joining the Aspen Institute, he served as the Director of the U.S. Department of State’s Office of International Visitors.
-In 2003, he became Special Assistant to President George W. Bush for Presidential Personnel, where he managed the appointment process in the White House for over 1,200 presidentially appointed advisory board and commission positions.
+Prior to joining the Aspen Institute, he served as the Director of the U.S. Department of State’s Office of International Visitors within the Bureau of Public Diplomacy.
+In 2003, he became Special Assistant to President George W. Bush for Presidential Personnel, where he managed the appointment process in the White House for over 1,200 presidentially-appointed advisory board and commission positions.

-In February 2017, he published a memoir, Madison Park, A Place of Hope, telling the story of where he grew up – a small community in Montgomery, Ala., that was founded in 1880 by a group of freed slaves.
+Eric is a Paul Harris Fellow of the Rotary International Foundation and Henry Crown Fellow of the Aspen Institute.
+He is an avid book collector of first editions and rare books.
+In February 2017, he published a memoir Madison Park, A Place of Hope telling the story of the small community in Montgomery, AL, where he grew up, that was founded in 1880 by a group of freed slaves.

 Eric earned his bachelor’s degree in Political Science and Philosophy from Samford University.
 As a Rotary International Ambassadorial Scholar at the University of St. Andrews in Scotland, he earned a Master of Letters in International Relations and a Ph.D. as the John Steven Watson Scholar.